 Triad Window Manager🔗

-Triad is a programmable Wayland window manager for River.
-River owns the compositor; Triad owns placement, policy, IPC, and scripting.
+Triad is a window manager for River.
+River handles the compositor; Triad handles placement, policy, IPC, and scripting.

 Layouts🔗

-Triad ships scroller, BSP, i3, frame-tree (Notion), master-stack, grid, monocle, deck, spiral, dwindle, tgmix, and more.
-Every workspace picks its own layout independently.
-Switch one without touching the others.
+Triad includes scroller, BSP, i3, Notion-style frame-trees, master-stack, and more.
+Every workspace runs its own layout independently.
+You can change one without disturbing the others.

-Can't find what you need?
-Write it in Janet.
-See the full layout reference.
+If you need something custom, you can write it in Janet.
+See the layout reference.

 Janet, Not Lua🔗

 Most window managers embed Lua or nothing.
-Triad embeds Janet — a small Lisp with a strict sandbox, an immutable data model, and no dependencies beyond a single C file.
-Scripts run inside the process, see the session as a native table, and drive placement without a socket round-trip or JSON parse.
+Triad embeds Janet, a small Lisp with a strict sandbox and no dependencies beyond a single C file.
+Scripts run inside the process.
+They see the session as a native table and drive placement without socket round-trips or JSON parsing.

-A script can ask how many windows share a tag, what layout is running, and whether your IDE is already open — then act on the answer.
-KDL rules cannot do that.
+A script can check how many windows share a tag or if your IDE is already open, then act on it.
+KDL rules can't do that.
 Janet can.
 See Janet Scripting.

 Flat, Not Hierarchical🔗

-Most window managers treat workspaces as containers: a window lives inside one, moving it means lifting it out and dropping it in another, and scripting against it means walking an object graph.
+Window managers usually treat workspaces as containers.
+To move a window, you lift it out of one and drop it in another.
 Triad's model is flat.
-A window is a record.
-Its relationship to tags is a bitmask.
-The layout projection re-derives everything from that on every render pass.
+A window is a record; its relationship to tags is a bitmask.
+We re-derive the layout projection from that bitmask on every render pass.

-Conditional logic stays cheap.
-A placement decision is a handful of index lookups against a flat snapshot, not a tree traversal.
+This keeps conditional logic cheap.
+A placement decision is a handful of index lookups, not a tree traversal.

 Built on River🔗

-The consequence is practical: a Triad crash or reload doesn't drop your session.
-River keeps your windows visible.
-Triad restarts, reconnects, and resumes.
-Frame synchronization happens at the compositor level, so layout changes are atomic — no torn frames, no gaps while windows resize into place.
-Input latency stays compositor-level regardless of what Triad does.
+This has a practical benefit: a Triad crash doesn't kill your session.
+River keeps your windows visible while Triad restarts and resumes.
+Frame synchronization happens in the compositor, so layout changes are atomic—no torn frames or gaps while windows resize.

 Isaac Freund explains the design in Separating the Wayland Compositor and Window Manager.